 While the benefits of a ring sling make it nearly impossible for them to disappoint, there are a few things to keep in mind.
 Ring slings are great for newborns but carrying bigger babies for an extended period of time can quite literally become a pain in the neck.

 This is common for carries to one side, since all of the weight is often distributed to one shoulder.
 And special care needs to be taken with positioning newborns so that their airways are open and their necks aren’t overextended.
-Any possible cons aside, it’s hard to go wrong with a ring sling.
-They’re simple to use, easy to pack up, great for nursing, can be used between babies and toddlers, and they take just seconds to put on.

 Other Babywearing Carrier Styles

 There are a variety of specialty carriers like the Baby Bjorn, Peanut Shell, Hotsling and K’Tan.
 These types of baby carriers are great for parents who may be intimidated by a higher price tag.
 These babywearing styles tend to be less expensive.
-And they also address the intimidation parents feel with wraps because they’re pre-sewn with little to no tying required.
-This kind of simplicity and affordability can be a big selling point for parents.

 While specialty carriers do have many positive qualities, there are some areas where they can fall short.
 Specialty carriers may have more limitations on the age ranges that they can accommodate.
 They may also require more specific sizing for the wearer (making it less seamless, or impossible, for all caregivers in a family to utilize the carrier).